hofstadter-io/hof/docs/content/code-generation/type-and-structs.md

 1. Mappings to our target languages and technologies

-CUE happens to be a good language and model for writing and validating both the represenation and mappings.
+CUE happens to be a good language and model for writing and validating both the representation and mappings.

 ## Type DSLs